carneliansearch/carneliansearch.com/src/insights/a-conversation-with-krish-kandiah-hospitality-christian-leadership.md

 ---
-title: "A conversation with Krish Kandiah: Hospitality & Christian Leadership"
+title: "A Conversation with Krish Kandiah: Hospitality & Christian Leadership"
 teaser: >
   Dr Krish Kandiah is a social entrepreneur, foster parent, and Founding Director of the adoption and fostering charity, Home for Good.
 He is Chair of